leodeslf/leaf/prebuild/engg/ds.md

 ##### Complete Binary Tree

-It's a tree that shares featues among the perfect binary tree, but there might be some differences.
-The main diffference is that *not every parent node has to have two childs*.
+It's a tree that shares features among the perfect binary tree, but there might be some differences.
+The main difference is that *not every parent node has to have two childs*.

 Conditions: